marcinjahn/technology-notebook/src/docs/index.md

 # footer: Made by Marcin Jahn with VuePress
 ---

-My name is Marcin Jahn.
-I am a technology evangelist.
-I work at ABB with the ABB Ability Platform.
-I mostly deal with the Industrial Internet of Things (IIoT) related topics.
+My name is Marcin Jahn, I am a technology evangelist.
+I work at ABB with the ABB Ability Platform where I mostly deal with the Industrial Internet of Things (IIoT) related topics.

-This page is supposed to be a place for all the IT knowledge that I felt the need to write down.
+This page is supposed to be a place for various IT topics that I felt the need to write down.
 Some of the topics might be described in a great detail, while some others might contain just a few lines of information, depending on my interest in a given topic or personal need to actually write it down.
 I treat it